Māori have taken part in every overseas war that New Zealand has been involved in.

 South African War

 Māori offered to form a ‘native’ contingent in the South African War (1899–1902).
-Their offer was declined, as British policy was not to use ‘native’ troops in wars between white groups.
+Their offer was declined, as British policy was not to use indigenous troops in wars with white nations.
 However, some Māori joined up anyway.

 First World War